thinkocapo/full-stack-fund/README.md

 > decypher.balance(lotteryAddress)
 2
 ```
-^^ 1 user deployed a new lottery, which added 1 ether to the Lottery contract.
+^^ MasterContract gets deployed, then 1 user deployed a new lottery, which added 1 ether to the Lottery contract.
 Then a 2nd user called `addActivePlayer`, which added 1 more ether.
 So now the Lottery has 2 active players and 2 ether.
 It needs 3 more players before payout is made, and house collects its fee.

 ### Solidity Gotchas
 - If sending ether to a new contract, and you're creating that contract via Solidity constructor invocation, syntax: